Kaulig Racing: Car No. 14 history

 On August 8, 2022, Kaulig Racing announced that Justin Haley would make his Xfinity Series return at Daytona in a newly established No. 14 car sponsored by DaaBin Store.
-Haley was upfront for most of the race but finished 25th after wrecking out late during an overtime attempt.
+Haley was up front for most of the race but finished 25th after wrecking out late during an overtime attempt.
+In 2024, Kaulig partnered with SS-Green Light Racing to field the No. 14 for Daniel Suárez.
+Suárez crashed and finished 35th.